BGforgeNet/bg2-wildmage/README.md

 - In pansy mode, Rhialto is in the actual Candlekeep area, not in the area where Gorion is killed.

 ### Changelog
+- 2.beta3
+ - Better EE compatibility with HANDLE_CHARSETS
+ - Updated some translations
 - 2.beta2
  - Fixed problem with Rhialto never polymorphing
  - Added separate component to preserve the bear